-The absence of so many intermediaries affecting the process of transferring funds makes the payment processing much faster.
-Only 3 parties participate in transferring — the payer, the recipient, and the validator, who confirms the transfer in the blockchain network.
+The absence of so many intermediaries affecting the process of transferring funds makes payment processing much faster.
+Only three parties participate in transferring — the payer, the recipient, and the validator, who confirms the transfer in the blockchain network.

 Assets in the blockchain are represented by cryptocurrency tokens that cannot be counterfeited.
 Their security is significantly higher than that of fiat currencies.
 The buyer and the seller of an asset confirm the transaction using cryptographic keys — special unique digital codes.

 It is hardly possible to guess the sequence of characters of the digital code of cryptographic keys.
 This makes blockchain technology one of the best for financial transactions.
 At the same time, wallet hacking happens, so it is better to connect them to the network only for the duration of transactions and store them offline the rest of the time.